lowdrant/rdiv/README.md

 11. Print R1,R2

 ### The Math
 Claim: Consider a solved minimum-error resistor ratio pair, R1 and R2.
-In implementation and in theory, if the ratio is multiplied by 10, the minimum-error R2 stays constant, and the minimum-error R1 is multiplied by 10.
+In implementation and in theory, if the ratio is increased by a factor of 10, there exists a minimum-error solution such that R2'=R2 and R1'=10R1.

 Proof: